 Naval Air Station Fort Lauderdale

-Allan McElhiney USNR, WWII & Korea
+AMM 2/c USNR, WWII & Korea

-Historian & Photographer
+Curator, Historian & Photographer

 Allan McElhiney was born November 9, 1925, to Allan and Ruth McElhiney in Lynn, Massachusetts.
 His father was a Marine who served in World War I. Allan has three brothers, all of whom served in the military, and one sister.
-On Allan's 17th birthday, his parents signed his papers to join the Navy, and in 1944 he would go on to serve on the USS Asheville (PF-1) a Patrol Frigate in the Atlantic, and throughout the duration of World War II on convoy duty based at Port Everglades.
-After WWII while in the reserves, he was called to active duty for the Korean Conflict, back aboard the USS Asheville.
+On Allan's 17th birthday, his parents signed his papers to join the Navy.
+Beginning in 1944, he served on convoy duty on the Patrol Frigate USS Asheville PF-1 based at Port Everglades.
+Allan McElhiney received the World War II Victory Medal, the American Theatre Medal, and the Good Conduct Medal.
+After World War II while in the Reserves, he was called to active duty for the Korean Conflict, back aboard the USS Asheville.
+After his discharge from the Navy, like many veterans who had spent time or heard stories of our area, Allan moved with his wife Carolyn and five children to Fort Lauderdale.
+He started a wall-covering business with contracts up and down the East Coast as well as the Bahamas.
+In the 1970's he joined the Navy League, and later became chairman of the Sea Cadet Program.

 --Allan McElhiney